 Ally Arcuri is an Exercise Specialist who holds a special place in her heart for therapeutic fitness in all forms.
 She has her bachelor's degree in Kinesiology from Cal State Fullerton and her 200-hour Yoga Teaching certificate from Yandara Yoga Institute.
 Throughout the course of her studies, she gained valuable knowledge about human anatomy and, specifically, how it relates to exercise.
 Ally spent many years working under talented physical therapists, which she believes has made her an integral part of the therapeutic exercise community.
 When she isn't chasing trail-running PRs, Ally can be found working on her own flexibility and mobility through yoga, Pilates, and other healing modalities.

-Throughout our weeks of testing, we committed to using these massage tools for hours each day and wholeheartedly followed through with our commitment.
+Throughout our weeks of testing, we committed to using these massage tools for hours each day.
 Our previously-tense fascia is grateful for our efforts.
 Not only did we use our collection of massage balls in predictable ways, but we tried to think outside of the box as we created our testing regimen as well.
 We used our massage balls to loosen every accessible muscle group and took exhaustive notes along the way.
 We learned what we like in a self-massage tool and what technology we are better going without.
 We spent hours rolling our butts, guts, and thighs in an attempt to garner insider info and pass it on to you.

 Analysis and Test Results